mjpancake/mjpancake.github.io/docs/cpp.md

 All participants of `libsaki` and/or `mjpancake` are expected to check through all the rules in this guide carefully.
-Some of these rules are common and trivial, *yet some are not*.
+Some of these rules are uncommon.

 You can reference to `libsaki` for an example whenever you find a rule hard to understand.